Evolutionary Curricula for Children and Youth

 ages 6 - 12

-"Tree Talks About Death"
+"Tree Talks about Death"

 ages 6 - 11

-ideal for bedtime story with one
+ideal for bedtime story with

-adult reading to one child for 5 nights
+one adult reading to one child

 Sacred Sites of Evolution

-for upper elementary - teen
+upper elementary - teen

 research / field projects

-"Coming Home to North America"
+"Celebrating North America"

-ages K-6th or teen/adult
+ages K-6th (unrehearsed) or

 Evolutionary Songs